 Exercise increases blood circulation, which helps to pump more oxygen to our brain.
 However, oxygen is not the only thing our brains get more of when we exercise.
 Numerous proteins and chemicals, including brain-derived neurotropic factor, are also produced when we’re active.
 These chemicals directly benefit our cognitive function and ability to learn.

 2. Choose activities that stimulate you mentally

-Your brain requires sleep to store memory and improve your overall performance in a range of challenging skills.
+Your brain requires sleep to consolidate the information from the day and improve your overall performance in a range of challenging skills.
 It is not uncommon to feel forgetful and unfocused when you’re sleep deprived.
-In fact, even just one night of only 4 – 6 hours sleep can impact your ability to think clearly the next day.
-Excessive sleep deprivation can lead to permanent cognitive issues, such as memory loss, so be sure to get your eight hours as often as you can.
+In fact, even just one night of only 4 – 6 hours’ sleep can impact your ability to think clearly the next day.
+Excessive sleep deprivation can lead to permanent issues with your brain, so be sure to get your eight hours as often as you can.

 The bacteria in your gut are dependent on your diet and lifestyle.
 Eating a lot of processed foods and sugar isn’t good for your overall health but it especially impacts your brain and gut.
-This is because processed foods destroy healthy microflora and sugar feeds bad bacteria.
+This is because processed foods destroy healthy microflora and sugar unbalances the microbiota.
 For healthy gut flora and better brain function, cut out sugar and processed foods where possible, and increase fermented foods, which are rich in naturally occurring good bacteria and other microbes.
 Fermented foods have been shown to increase microbial diversity, whereas fibre has not.

-Classical music has long been associated with enhanced cognitive function and improved mental focus, but recent studies have shown that other music can be beneficial too, depending on the task at hand.
+Classical music has long been associated with enhanced mental clarity and focus, but recent studies have shown that other music can be beneficial too, depending on the task at hand.
 For example, listening to your favourite song when you have to complete a mundane task may actually help you complete it faster.
 If you need a creative solution, ambient noise is best because it provides just the right amount of distraction to allow you think in more imaginative ways.
-So take advantage of this simple pleasure whenever you can, it’ll do your brain some good.
+So, take advantage of this simple pleasure whenever you can, it’ll do your brain some good.